VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 - `fX`: Same thing as `fC` but for moving files.
 - `f;`: Will be for running external commands on the marked files.

-We can still the couple of things, if you don't mind using some of Netrw's internal variables.
+We can still do a couple of things, if you don't mind using some of Netrw's internal variables.

 Show a list of marked files.